Home Compare KPN.AS vs LIN

 Stability

-On growth, the same pattern holds: both rank well, but Linde plc still sits higher.
+On profitability, the same pattern holds: both rank well, but Linde plc still sits higher.

 Stability — Dominant Gap